Continue reading on DataGuidance with:

 - the Ethiopian Ministry of Revenue ('MoR'), which is the ministerial body responsible for the implementation and enforcement of tax laws including rules on the protection of tax information;

-- MINT, a federal ministry organ, is empowered mainly to ensure and set general policy framework for the provision of quality, reliable and secure information technology service and oversee the implementation thereof;
+- MINT, a federal ministry organ, is empowered mainly to ensure and set a general policy framework for the provision of quality, reliable, and secure information technology services and oversee the implementation thereof;

-- the National Bank of Ethiopia ('NBE'), the banking sector regulator, is conferred with certain powers related to privacy and data protection in relation to the financial sector.
+- the NBE, the banking sector regulator, is conferred with certain powers related to privacy and data protection in relation to the financial sector.
 Its mandate includes collecting data from any person in order to prepare various periodic economic studies and related activities.
-Any information obtained by the NBE from an operator, participant, issuers of payment instruments, or the central counter party must not be directly and indirectly disclosed to third party unless the disclosure is:
+Any information obtained by the NBE from an operator, participant, issuers of payment instruments, or the central counterparty must not be directly and indirectly disclosed to a third party unless the disclosure is:

-- for the purpose of fulfilling the legal requirements under the National Payment System Proclamation No. 718/2011;
+- for the purpose of fulfilling the legal requirements under the National Payment System Proclamation No. 718/2011 ('the National Payment System Proclamation');

 - necessary to ensure financial integrity, effectiveness, and security of the system;

-- to a recipient who is legally authorised to get such information or to a body for which the national bank is accountable;
+- to a recipient who is legally authorized to get such information or to a body for which the national bank is accountable;

-- to a recipient who is legally authorised to get such information;
+- to a recipient who is legally authorized to get such information;

 - ordered by a court of law; and

-- for the purpose of meeting obligations under the international agreements.
+- for the purpose of meeting obligations under international agreements.

-- the Financial Intelligence Center ('FIC'), which is an organ responsible for coordinating various institutions involved in the fight against money laundering and the financing of terrorism, to organise and analyse the information it receives and to perform other related tasks.
+- the Financial Intelligence Centre ('FIC') is an organ responsible for coordinating various institutions involved in the fight against money laundering and the financing of terrorism, to organize and analyze the information it receives, and to perform other related tasks.

 3.2.
 Main powers, duties and responsibilities